pmuens/serverless-book/xx-terminologies.md

 Hypertext transfer protocol.
 Protocol to transfer hypermedia information.

+## NoSQL

+Not only / Non SQL / No relational database system.
+Data is stored in other ways such as documents or key, value stores.
+Those databases were developed to deal with the huge amount of data we store nowadays.
+While data retrieval might be tricky they shine when it comes down to reads, writes and throughput.
+Furthermore data might be stored redundant in multiple places.

 ## npm

 Node package manager which makes it easier to share encapsulated code between [Node.js](http://nodejs.org) applications.

 ## RDBMS

 Relational database system.
-Data is stored in a relational way which yields to less data fragmentation, but (debatable :evil:) data retrievals.
+Data is stored in a relational way which yields to less data redundance, but (debatable :japanese_ogre:) data retrievals.

 ## Resource